AnhCaooo/digital-wholesale/web/README.md

 3. There is 2 test users with these credentials:
 - Client A - client code: 1609
 - Client B - client code: 2309

+## Out of scope:
+Due to this is not a PROD application, some following factors are ignored:
+1. Credentials do not persist in web application which means after login, user closes the tab, then they need to login again.
+2. UI components should be handle more graceful.
+3. Handle error cases such as:
+    - fails to login should show dialog to indicate user what went wrong
+    - fails to fetch products
+4. Automation tests (unit tests and e2e tests) will be lacking